pavithranrajkumar/harkley-frontend/chrome-extension/README.md

-# Harkley AI Harkley Extension
+# Harkley AI Chrome Extension

-A professional Harkley extension for recording meetings and syncing with the Harkley AI React application.
+A professional Chrome extension for recording meetings and syncing with the Harkley AI React application.
+This extension provides **tab-level recording** capabilities for capturing meetings from Google Meet, Zoom, Teams, and other meeting platforms.

 ## 🏗️ Architecture Overview